-by David Rindge, DOM, LAc, RN
+by David Rindge, DOM, RN

 “My doctors have told me that I should keep up whatever I am doing,” said my slim, 88 year old female patient.
 “Joan” had stopped taking Boniva, the drug prescribed for her osteoporosis when she came to our clinic over two years earlier.
-Since then she has treated herself at home with bioelectromagnetic therapy x 30 minutes daily.
+Since then she has treated herself at home with pulsed electromagnetic field therapy x 30 minutes daily.
 Laser therapy has also been administered as needed for pain at office visits over her lumbar spine and hips, where bone loss was greatest.
 Below are results from “Joan’s” bone density testing.
 When she shared them with me, she also gave me a big kiss!

-By 1/30/08, approximately 3 months after beginning bio electromagnetic and laser treatment, “Joan’s” bone density had increased by 0.5% at L1-L4, the area of severe osteoporosis.
+By 1/30/08, approximately 3 months after beginning pulsed electromagnetic field therapy (PEMF) and laser treatment, “Joan’s” bone density had increased by 0.5% at L1-L4, the area of severe osteoporosis.
 By 12/11/09 she had gained another 8.8% bone density in her lumbar spine, It is important to understand that individuals with severe osteoporosis typically experience frequent, intermittent back pain due to “compression” fractures which can occur spontaneously in weakened bone.
 “Joan” seldom has pain these days and has reported better overall health, energy and ability to exercise.

 What is osteoporosis?